alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 ### Who contributes?

 -   *Active Technical Contributor*
--   ATCs are invited to summits and have the right to vote
+-   ATCs have the right to vote (TC and PTL)
 -   *Core reviewer*: ATC with permissions to approve patches in a project
 -   *Project Team Lead* (PTL): elected by the ATC of each project
 -   Stackalytics provides stats on contributions